Beekeeping Seminar

 About

-The sessions are led by experienced beekeepers and include lecture and hands on application of the presented material that is based on the college textbook, Honey Bee Biology and Beekeeping by Dr. Dewey Caron.
+The sessions are led by experienced beekeepers and include lecture and hands on application of the presented material that is based on The Beekeeper’s Handbook by Diana Sammataro.
 Course includes five 4hr sessions (8AM to 12 PM).
 These classes are designed for the beginner or beekeeper with limited experience.
 Beekeeping equipment and bees will be available for purchase during the seminar.

 This course is scheduled for five Saturday morning sessions: once each month January thru May at Sabine Creek Honey Farm.
-Instructors will be John Talbert and Blake Shook.
-Only 25 people for each group of classes will be accepted and advance registration is required.
+Only 12 people for each group of classes will be accepted and advance registration is required.

 What’s Included